Seven Sleepers

 Decius orders the walling in of the Seven sleepers From a 14th-century manuscript.

-The Seven Sleepers (ἑπτὰ κοιμώμενοι; Septem dormientes), also known in Christendom as the Seven Sleepers of Ephesus, and in Islam as Aṣḥāb al-Kahf (اصحاب الکهف, aṣḥāb al-kahf, lit.
-Companions of the Cave), is a late antique Christian legend, and a Qur’anic Islamic story.
-The Christian legend speaks about a group of youths who hid inside a cave around the year AD 250 to escape Roman persecutions of Christians and emerged many years later.
+The Seven Sleepers (ἑπτὰ κοιμώμενοι; Septem dormientes), also known in Christianity as the Seven Sleepers of Ephesus, and in Islam as Aṣḥāb al-Kahf (اصحاب الکهف, aṣḥāb al-kahf, lit.
+Companions of the Cave), is a late antique Christian legend, and a Qur'anic Islamic story.
+It speaks about a group of youths who hid inside a cave around the year 250 AD to escape Roman persecutions of Christians and emerged many years later.
 The Qur'anic version of the story appears in Sura 18 (18:9–26).

 The Seven Sleepers have been venerated as Christian saints since at least the 5th century as the "Holy Seven Youths" (Άγιοι Επτά Παίδες) in the Orthodox church; in the Catholic Church, they are venerated individually.

 Origins and propagation

 The story appeared in several Syriac sources before Gregory of Tours's lifetime (538–594).
 The earliest Syriac manuscript copy is in MS Saint-Petersburg No. 4, which dates to the 5th century.

 The earliest known version of this story is found in the writings of the Syriac bishop Jacob of Serugh (c.
 450–521), who relies on an earlier Greek source, now lost.
 Jacob of Serugh, an Edessan poet-theologian, wrote a homily in verse on the subject of the Seven Sleepers, which was published in the Acta Sanctorum.
 Another sixth-century version gives eight sleepers in a Syrian manuscript in the British Museum (Cat.
 Syr.
 Mss, p.
 1090).

 Whether the original account was written in Syriac or Greek was debated, but today a Greek original is generally accepted.
 The pilgrim account De situ terrae sanctae, written between 518 and 531, records the existence of a church dedicated to the sleepers in Ephesus.

 An outline of this tale appears in the 6th-century writings of Gregory of Tours and the History of the Lombards of Paul the Deacon (720–799).
 The best-known Western version of the story appears in Jacobus de Voragine's Golden Legend (1259–1266).
 It also appears in BHO (Pueri septem), BHG (Pueri VII) and BHL Dormientes (Septem) Ephesi.

 Accounts of the Christian legend are found in at least nine medieval languages and preserved in over 200 manuscripts, mainly dating to between the 9th and 13th centuries.
 These include 104 Latin manuscripts, 40 Greek, 33 Arabic, 17 Syriac, six Ethiopic, five Coptic, two Armenian, one Middle Irish, and one Old English.
 Byzantine writer Symeon the Metaphrast (died c.
 1000) alluded to it.
 It was also translated into Sogdian.
 In the 13th century, the poet Chardri composed an Old French version.
 The ninth-century Irish calendar Félire Óengusso commemorates the Seven Sleepers on 7 August.

 The legend was also translated into Persian, Kyrgyz, and Tatar.